Charlton, London: Local government

 Charlton has formed part of the London Borough of Greenwich (now the Royal Borough of Greenwich) since its formation in 1965.
 Prior to that it was the easternmost part of the Metropolitan Borough of Greenwich, which succeeded the Lee, formerly Plumstead, District in 1900.
 Before the passage of the Metropolis Management Act 1855, Charlton was a civil parish in its own right.

-Within the borough, Charlton is mainly covered by the ward of the same name.
-Charlton's riverside areas are part of the Woolwich Riverside ward, which also includes Woolwich Dockyard and Arsenal.
-Charlton has had only Labour councillors since 1971, while Woolwich Riverside has been Labour-controlled since its creation in 2002.
+Within the borough, Charlton is mainly covered by the Charlton Village and Riverside ward.
+Charlton's riverside areas were previously part of the Woolwich Riverside ward, which also included Woolwich Dockyard and Woolwich Arsenal.
+Charlton has only elected Labour councillors since 1971, while Woolwich Riverside had been Labour-controlled since its creation in 2002.

 In the Westminster parliament, Charlton is covered by the Greenwich and Woolwich constituency, which has been represented by Matthew Pennycook since 2015.
 In the London Assembly, Charlton falls within the Greenwich and Lewisham constituency, which has been represented by Labour's Len Duvall since its creation in 2000.